neveldo/TextGenerator/README.md

 Result example :
     two

+## 'shuffle'

-## 'shuffle' : returns the arguments shuffled.
+Returns the arguments shuffled.
 The first arguments is the separator between each others.

 Template example :
     #shuffle{ |one|two|three}